navnorth/wp-oer/readme.txt

 * Made highlighted resources responsive

 = 0.2.5 =
-* Cleaned up Errors when using the plugin
+* Cleaned up errors when using the plugin
-* Added Readme Instructions file
+* Added Readme.txt file

 == Upgrade Notice ==
 No upgrades at this time.